mgajczewski/PilotVoice/docs/prd.en.md

     3. In case of incorrect data, an appropriate message is displayed.

 -   ID: US-003
--   Title: Session persistence ("Remember me")
+-   Title: Automatic session persistence
--   Description: As a logged-in user, I want the system to remember my session for a specified time so that I do not have to log in on every visit.
+-   Description: As a logged-in user, I want the system to automatically persist my session, so I don't have to log in on every visit.
 -   Acceptance criteria:
-    1. The login page includes a "Remember me" option.
-    2. If the option is selected, my session is maintained for 30 days.
+    1. The system persists the user session by default after a successful login.
-    3. After closing and reopening the browser within this period, I remain logged in.
+    2. After closing and reopening the browser, I remain logged in.

 -   ID: US-004
 -   Title: User logout